Unboxed-Software/solana-course/content/intro-to-anchor.md

 2 passing (696ms)
 ```

+Running `anchor test` automatically spins up a local test validator, deploys your program, and runs your mocha tests against it.
+Don't worry if you're confused by the tests for now - we'll dig in more later.

 Congratulations, you just built a Solana program using the Anchor framework!
-Feel free to reference the [solution code](https://github.com/Unboxed-Software/anchor-counter-program/tree/solution-increment).
+Feel free to reference the [solution code](https://github.com/Unboxed-Software/anchor-counter-program/tree/solution-increment) if you need some more time with it.

 # Challenge